 Others propose that Congress change territory-specific policies that disadvantage Puerto Rico.
 The Jones Act, passed in 1920, requires goods traveling by sea between the mainland and Puerto Rico to be transported only by U.S.-built, -owned, and -operated vessels, which drives up prices on the island.
 Repealing it could create more than thirteen thousand jobs [PDF] and inject $1.5 billion into the economy, a 2019 study found.
 Meanwhile, some experts say that tax changes, including partially resurrecting Section 936, could revive Puerto Rico’s once-thriving pharmaceutical sector, stimulate the territory’s economy, and reduce U.S. dependence on international drug suppliers.

 The territory has also benefited from federal coronavirus stimulus legislation.
 However, experts have urged Washington to authorize additional aid that accounts for gaps in Puerto Rico’s social safety net, which are linked to its status as a territory, and the island’s pre-pandemic crises.
-President-Elect Joe Biden has released a plan to ease Puerto Rico’s multilayered crisis, including by facilitating post-disaster reconstruction; reducing the territory’s debt burden while also reversing the PROMESA board’s fiscal austerity policy and protecting Puerto Rican pensioners; and expanding access to and funding for social services.
+During his presidential campaign, Biden released a plan to ease Puerto Rico’s multilayered crisis, including by facilitating post-disaster reconstruction; reducing the territory’s debt burden; and expanding access to and funding for social services.
 In April 2021, Biden freed up nearly $8 billion in disaster-relief funding for Puerto Rico, and in July, his administration revived the White House Puerto Rico task force to better coordinate federal policy toward the island.

-In Foreign Affairs, Antonio Weiss and CFR’s Brad W. Setser explain Puerto Rico’s “perpetual crisis.”
+In Foreign Affairs, Antonio Weiss and former CFR Senior Fellow Brad W. Setser explain Puerto Rico’s “perpetual crisis.”

 This Congressional Research Service report describes the state of federal assistance to Puerto Rico [PDF] following Hurricanes Irma and Maria.